NRizzoInc/RaspberryPi/README.md

 2. Gradually increase the brightness of the LEDs until they reach the maximum and restart: `--mode intensity`
 3. Control the LEDs using their corresponding buttons: `--mode btns`
 4. Test the robots capability to move in each direction: `--mode motors`
+5. Test the robots capability to move the camera's servos: `--mode servos`
-5. test the camera and save the latest frame to disk: `--mode camera`
+6. Test the camera and save the latest frame to disk: `--mode camera`

 Use `./main.py --help` or `./bin/rpi_driver --help` to learn how to use it.